 A trust also provides greater ease and privacy upon death.
 A living trust plan will permit your family to avoid the time-consuming and expensive probate process and ensure that funds are more readily available for your children’s care.
 In addition, probate is a matter of public record—meaning that any nosy person or opportunist can review the court records and see what you owned and who is receiving it—leaving your financially immature children as sitting ducks for scammers.

-Second, you can specify the terms on which you want your children to receive things.
+You can also specify the terms for how you want your children to receive things, how the trust funds should be used, and how much access and control you want your children to have.
 So, for example, you can specify that you don’t want your children to have access to the funds until age 21, 25, 30, or older.
-While they are under the specified age, the trustee that you named will manage the accounts on the child’s behalf and can spend them for the child’s benefit—such as paying for care and educational expenses.
+While they are under the specified age, the trustee you named will manage the accounts on the child’s behalf and can spend them for the child’s benefit—such as paying for care and educational expenses.

 Protect Your Children from Future Lawsuits, Creditors, or Divorce

 Depending on the design of trust, you can protect your children’s assets.
 By leaving the assets to your child in an asset protection trust, you can protect your children's inheritance from their future potential lawsuits, creditors, bankruptcy, and divorce.
 As your children become older and more mature, you can determine how much direct access and control you wish them to have over the trust.
 Now, if your children are quite young, this may seem too far off to think about, but consider that if you do pass away prematurely it may be all the more important to protect your children's future financial security.
 Clients often ask whether they can just leave it up to their children to protect their own assets, but due to how the trust and asset protection laws work, you are able to provide your children with better asset protection than they could create for themselves.

 Finally, a trust-based plan can protect your children if your surviving spouse ever remarries so your children are not accidentally disinherited.
 Here's an example of how accidental disinheritance happens: